tomasmark79/MarkWareVCMake/README.md

 RC=/home/changetoyouruser/x-tools/x86_64-w64-mingw32/bin/x86_64-w64-mingw32-windres
 ```

-And that’s it. 💆🏻  The template already knows the `x86_64-w64-mingw32` architecture profile from the start.
+And that’s it. 💆🏻  The template already knows the `x86_64-w64-mingw32` architecture profile, because I already added this architecture configuration.
 You can now select it when performing any task in the task menu immediately.

 ---